Single-unit study

 JSB174 Forensic Psychology and the Justice System

-Forensic Psychology is readily acknowledged as one of the fastest growing areas of psychology in the world.
-Psychologists are now involved significantly in policing, judicial procedures and correctional processes.
+Forensic Psychology is one of the fastest growing areas of psychology globally.
+Psychologists are now involved significantly in all stages of the criminal justice system.
 The term 'forensic' literally means 'of or used in law courts' (Australian Oxford Paperback Dictionary).
-The phrase 'psychology and the justice system', however, is now used more generally to describe the different ways in which psychology and law intersect - namely the psychology of the law, psychology in the law, and psychology by the law.
-By its very nature the study of psychology and law draws from a wide multidisciplinary base for the application of specialised knowledge.
-As a student of this discipline area, you will need a broad introductory appreciation of (and a critical perspective on) what the study of psychology involves.
+The phrase 'psychology and the justice system', however, is now used more generally to describe the different ways in which psychology and law intersect - namely psychology in the law (assessing clinical issues), psychology and the law (researching experimental and policy issues), and psychology of the law (examining legal processes and policy analysis).
+By its very nature the study of psychology and the justice system draws from a multidisciplinary base for the application of specialised knowledge.
+As a student of this discipline area, you will need a broad appreciation of (and a critical perspective on) what the study of psychology involves.

 JSB180 Deviance and Social Justice